Ten unconventional things that helped our family this year

 1. Music

 I use music to shift the tone in the house.
-We play a lot of “high frequency positive vibes” and yin-meditation style instrumental tracks.
+We play a lot of “high frequency positive vibes” and yin or meditation style instrumentals.

 2. Lighting and environment

-We keep lights softer in the evenings, use candles and cosy corners.
-It sounds small, but it changes the nervous system.
+We keep lights softer in the evenings and use candles and cosy corners.
+It sounds small, but it changes how everyone’s nervous system feels.

 3. Time away

 We went interstate for a week between terms and focused on fun and connection.
 No appointments.
 No school logistics.
 Just time together.
-And the girls have had two 1 week blocks without me, connecting with my in-laws and giving me some exhale space.
+The girls also had two separate one week trips interstate without me, staying with my in-laws.
+That gave them connection and gave me some exhale space.

-I had several consults and used remedies for both girls.
+I had a few consults and used remedies for both girls.
 We keep a 6c Pulsatilla on the kitchen bench.
-The girls call them “happy pills.”
+The girls call them “happy pills”.
 A couple under the tongue in the morning when they feel they need it.
-Also saffron pills, researched and supplied by the girl's Grandma, also help with mood.

 5. Resonate Essences

-These are aromatic sprays with an accompanying affirmation.
-Earlier in the year, each girl had their own; now we share one.
+These are aromatic sprays with an affirmation.
+Earlier in the year each girl had their own; now we share one.
 They spray it on in the morning and say, “I am AMAZING ME, a divine spark of light shining in the world.”
-It gives them a sense of agency as they start the day.
+It gives them a small sense of agency as they start the day.

 6. Epigenetics and nutrients